ThunderCarver/ThunderCarver/README.md

 <img src="https://github.com/ThunderCarver/ThunderCarver/blob/main/header.png">

 Welcome to my GitHub Page.
 ThunderCarver represents the power and elegance and I use "thunder" to create my world.
-As a computer engineering student, I learn new things about programming and share ideas to others, I have been studying deep learning for 3 years and try to apply it in various fields.
+As a computer engineering student, I learn new things about programming and am interested in sharing ideas with others, I am currently studying deep learning and trying to find more fun in this field.

 ## tools and technologies I am familiar with